 Grams of fat can quickly add calories to food.
 But they can be fairly easy to limit.
 It's important to restrict intake of saturated fat, trans fats and cholesterol.
-Keep these low by choosing mostly plant-based foods

 Other

 There are many other nutrients on the Nutrition Facts label including cholesterol, sodium, fiber, vitamins, etc. Your dietitian can help you decide if these nutrients are important for you to be aware of.